vanand46/insured-assurance/README.md

 # insured-assurance
-An Insured Assurance Sample Application
+An Application which is under development for end-to-end Insurace claim process

+# Requirements
+``
+    Apache Maven 3.9.9
+    Java version: 21.0.5
+``